 Everything You Need to Know About the Benefits of Light Therapy

 Light therapy is an increasingly popular treatment, both in-office and at-home, that is able to treat a range of skin complaints.
 With different light frequencies used for everything from acne to hyperpigmentation, it’s not surprising the painless procedure is proving so popular.
 It is often used as an add-on therapy after undergoing another cosmetic treatment, but there are many at-home solutions as well.
-We spoke to AEDIT Provider Dr. Julie Russak on the different options and benefits of each.
+We spoke to board certified dermatologist and AEDIT Provider Dr. Julie Russak of New York's Russak Dermatology about on the different options and benefits of each.

 What Can Light Therapy Treat

 Light therapy is used to treat a wide variety of skin conditions by using different wavelengths depending on the results you are seeking.
 Dr. Russak often treats patients with psoriasis, vitiligo, eczema, acne, or other common conditions.
 This innovative and pain-free treatment is proving to be particularly popular with those seeking a preventative approach to skincare and the aging process.
 This is especially true since light therapy is claimed to help treat the accelerated aging process caused by exposure to light-producing computer and phone screens.
 In-office light therapy is also used to help improve the appearance of scarring.
 The treatment can be used in conjunction with other more invasive procedures such as fillers since it helps calm the skin after injectables.
 The extra step adds around 20 to 30 minutes onto the treatment time and can improve a patient’s comfort after a more painful procedure.